jonatanhal/jonatanhal.github.io/_posts/2014-10-14-Saving-logs-for-fun.markdown

 If you don't have any UFW-logs to play with you can grab an example [here](https://github.com/jonatanhal/logparser/blob/master/example_log)

-Alot of other programs available on unix produce logs & they can more often than not be found within the `/var/log/` directory.
+A lot of other programs available on Unix produce logs & they can more often than not be found within the `/var/log/` directory.

 ##Taking a closer look at UFW logs